 MDPI is an academic open access publisher based in Basel, Switzerland, and was initially founded in 1996 to collect and preserve rare chemical research samples.
 To support the samples project, MDPI started the journal Molecules the same year.
-Since 1996, MDPI has grown into a publishing house with over 200 journals and further offices in Beijing and Wuhan (China), Barcelona (Spain) and Belgrade (Serbia).
-MDPI is backed by over 67,200 academic editors and scientists worldwide.
+Since 1996, MDPI has grown into a publishing house with over 260 journals and with offices in Beijing and Wuhan (China), Barcelona (Spain), Belgrade (Serbia), Cluj (Romania), Manchester (UK) and Tokyo (Japan).
+MDPI is backed by more than 67,200 academic editors and scientists worldwide.

 Open Access mean that readers can access published material for free, without paying a subscription charge.
 MDPI articles are freely available immediately after publication.
 This means that researchers, students, and interested lay people from anywhere in the world have rapid access to the latest research through MDPI journals.
 All MDPI content is distributed under a Creative Commons open access license.

 We finance publication through article processing charges (APC), paid by authors and their institutions.
 APCs cover the cost of managing the peer review process, professional copy-editing, and promotion of published research MDPI has no other source of income.

 For authors, open access means a potentially wider circle of readers for their research papers, with some research suggesting that open access papers are more highly cited.

 At MDPI, we believe that open access offers value for money for researchers—our income per article is substantially lower than established subscription publishers.
 We offer a good deal for funding bodies—outcomes can be widely circulated and no barrier for reading offers transparency to those footing the bill.
 We also offer transparency to tax payers, who indirectly fund a great deal of research—through open access they have the opportunity to see the results of their contributions.